earthly/website/blog/_posts/2023-05-11-learning-golang-common-mistakes-to-avoid.md

 In conclusion, Golang is a powerful and efficient programming language that can be used to build a wide range of applications.
 However, it is important to be aware of these common mistakes that can occur when learning the Go language, as they can save us time and frustration as we learn and work with Go.
 The five mistakes include:

 - Not properly understanding pointers and deferences
 - Not fully utilizing the interface effectively
 - Not utilizing concurrency effectively
 - Not using third-party libraries
 - Not properly handling errors

-Let’s also remember to take advantage of the vast resources available online and in the Go community, as well as to practice and experiment with different code snippets and examples to improve our skills.
+Let's also remember to take advantage of the vast resources available online and in the Go community, as well as to practice and experiment with different code snippets and examples to improve our skills.

 {% include_html cta/cta2.html %}